 Click here to learn more or purchase a pendant

-Created specifically for the Women’s Health Initiative to celebrate their 20th anniversary, this sterling silver pendant features the Women’s Health Initiative logo.
-Made of sterling silver with a rhodium plating comes with an adjustable 16-18” chain.
+Created specifically for the Women’s Health Initiative to celebrate its legacy, this sterling silver or gold plated pendant features the Women’s Health Initiative logo.
+It comes with an adjustable 16-18” chain.

 From initial funding in 1993 through the end of the current extension in 2021 and beyond, WHI has been an incredible effort in helping to understand healthy aging, the causes of certain diseases and how to reduce the risk of several health conditions.
 Thank you for being part of WHI's legacy!